Service users' experience of community mental health services

 Indicator

-Last updated: 15/12/2022
+Last updated: 18/12/2025

 Background

 Understanding what community mental health care is like for service users provides key information about the quality of services across England.
-The NHS Long Term Plan and the NHS Mental Health Implementation Plan both commit to bettering the quality of community mental health care, financed by an additional £I billion to the Long Term Plan fund each year until 2023/24.
+The NHS Long Term Plan and the NHS Mental Health Implementation Plan both committed to bettering the quality of community mental health care, financed by an additional £I billion to the Long Term Plan fund each year until 2023/24.
 The NHS Constitution commits the NHS to encourage patients to give feedback on their experiences and to use this to improve services.
 The Community Mental Health Survey asks a sample of service users from each trust several questions about their experiences, the responses to which we explore here.

 In comparison with other national patient surveys, community mental health service users rated their overall experience of services the least favourably.
-The most recent survey data shows that only 46% of Community Mental Health Survey respondents rated their overall experience as 8, 9 or 10, compared with 73% of Urgent and Emergency Care Survey respondents, 70% of Adult Inpatient Survey respondents, 85% of Children and Young People’s Survey respondents (parents/guardians rating their child’s experience) and 88% of Cancer Patient Experience Survey respondents.
+The most recent survey data shows that only 48% of Community Mental Health Survey respondents rated their overall experience as 8, 9 or 10, compared with 55% of Urgent and Emergency Care Survey respondents, 70% of Adult Inpatient Survey respondents, 85% of Children and Young People’s Survey respondents (parents/guardians rating their child’s experience) and 89% of Cancer Patient Experience Survey respondents.

-Between 2020 and 2022, support across all categories has declined.
+Between 2020 and 2022, support across all categories declined.
 The proportion of service users who reported that they definitely received help or advice with support for finding or keeping work decreased slightly from 27% in 2020 to 26% in 2022.
-Those that definitely received help with finding support for financial advice or benefits decreased more significantly from 30% to 25%.
-Support for physical health needs has also worsened, with 34% of respondents saying that they definitely received help or advice in 2020 compared with 31% in 2022.
+Those that definitely received help with finding support for financial advice or benefits decreased more significantly, from 30% to 25%.
+Support for physical health needs also worsened, with 34% of respondents saying that they definitely received help or advice in 2020 compared with 31% in 2022.

 Once a mental health care plan has been agreed, it is important for service users to have regular review meetings with their care coordinator to ensure that support continues to meet their needs.
 Between 2014 and 2019, service users were asked, ‘In the last 12 months, have you had a formal meeting with someone from NHS mental health services to discuss how your care is working?’
 The percentage of respondents who said that they had a formal meeting with someone from NHS mental health services to discuss their care decreased from 74% in 2014 to 71% in 2019.

 In 2020, the question was amended slightly to ‘In the last 12 months, have you had a specific meeting with someone from NHS mental health services to discuss how your care is working?’
 The results are not comparable with previous years for this reason (see ‘About this data’ below).
-In 2022, 61% of respondents said that they had a meeting to discuss their care in the last 12 months; this figure has fallen by 14 percentage points over the past two years.
+In 2022, 61% of respondents said that they had a meeting to discuss their care in the last 12 months; this figure had fallen by 14 percentage points over the previous two years.

 About this data